 The project proponent must identify a project area as the geographic area where activities take place as defined in Section 2.1 and ensure that the entire area is eligible as described above.
+Projects may be composed of separate tracts or distinct polygons.
+Project acreage shall be based on area calculations derived from GIS analysis using software such as ArcGIS or Google Earth to delineate areas where reforestation activities have been implemented.
 Contiguous areas within the project area that are not conducive to seedling establishment (watercourses, roads, landings, bogs, rocky areas, etc.) and are larger than 1000 square feet or 1 percent of the project area, whichever is greater, must not be included within the project area.

-The Reforestation Project Goals Form provides a template for the Professional Forester or Professional Ecologist to address site aspects related to the area being reforested.
-The form must provide a description of why the project area is a site that requires intervention to achieve stocking levels that will allow it to trend toward forest cover, how the environmental characteristics are favorable for the establishment and growth of tree seedlings, and why it does not appear to be at a heightened risk of conversion to non-forest uses.
-For project areas that are being reforested following a natural disturbance, the form must include a description of how the management action will enable the project area to trend toward previous forest conditions due to the intervention.
+The Reforestation Project Goals Form4 provides a template for the Professional Forester or Professional Ecologist to address site aspects related to the area being reforested.
+The form must provide a description of why the project area is a site that requires intervention to achieve stocking levels that will allow it to trend toward forest cover, how the environmental characteristics are favorable for the establishment and growth of tree seedlings, and why it does not appear to be at a heightened risk of conversion to non-forest uses.5 For project areas that are being reforested following a natural disturbance, the form must include a description of how the management action will enable the project area to trend toward previous forest conditions due to the intervention.
 The site selection section of the Reforestation Project Goals Form must be completed and submitted with the signature of a Professional Forester or Professional Ecologist at the time of project submission to provide assurance that these characteristics are met by the Project Site.